Staph Infections Herbal Remedies

 What causes staph infections?

 The bacteria causing staph infections are commonly found in the nose, mouth, rectum and genital area.
 People can carry staphylococci in their noses without any symptoms of illness.
-The bacteria are harmless until the enter the body through a break in the skin.
+The bacteria are harmless until they enter the body through a break in the skin.
 Bacteria entering the body through contaminated food can cause food poisoning

 Staph infections are easy to pick up in a hospital after a surgical procedure.
 Therefore antibiotics are often prescribed to patients before and after surgery.